Trivaris/Trivnix/README.md

 ## Configuration
 - Host options live under `hosts/<host>` and inherit common modules from `hosts/common`.
 - Home‑manager modules reside in `modules/` and can be added or removed from each user configuration.
-- Secrets are stored in `resources/secrets.yaml` and decrypted by `sops-nix` at build time.
+- Secrets are stored in `secrets/` and decrypted by `sops-nix` at build time.
-- Optional features can be toggled by modifying the list in `hosts/<host>/default.nix` or by editing the module lists in the corresponding user files.
+- NixOS Optional features can be toggled by modifying the list in `hosts/<host>/default.nix`
+- Home Manager Optional features can be toggled by modifying the module toggles in `home/<user>/<host>.nix`.

 ## Troubleshooting
 - Ensure your secrets key is available when building; otherwise `sops-nix` will fail.